Byte Bot

 The "Opus Killer" Has Arrived

-On February 3, a Vertex AI error log revealed what developers had been waiting for: Claude Sonnet 5, codenamed "Fennec."
-Two days later, Anthropic officially released Opus 4.6 with Agent Teams.
-But the real story is what testing reveals about both models.
+On February 3, a Vertex AI error log revealed what developers had been waiting for: a new Sonnet model, codenamed "Fennec."
+Leaked as "Sonnet 5," Anthropic officially released it as Claude Sonnet 4.6 on February 17, 2026, keeping the 4.x naming convention.
+Two weeks earlier, Opus 4.6 launched with Agent Teams.
+The real story is what testing reveals about both models.

 Background Reading